-- (1) Audit fees consist of fees billed for professional services rendered for the audit of our consolidated financial statements (with respect to 2017 and 2017) and internal control over financial reporting (with respect to 2016), reviews of the interim condensed consolidated financial statements included in quarterly filings, services associated with equity offerings, including with respect to registration statements filed by the Company, and services that are normally provided by BDO in connection with statutory and regulatory filings or engagements, including consents, except those not required by statute or regulation. - (2) Audit-related fees consist of fees billed by BDO for assurance and related services.
-These fees include services provided in conjunction with due diligence services and employee benefit plan audits. - (3) Tax fees consist of fees billed for professional services rendered by BDO for state and federal tax compliance and advice, and tax planning. - (4) Other fees consist of fees billed by BDO for professional services other than those relating to audit fees, audit-related fees and tax fees.
+- (1) Audit fees consist of fees billed for professional services rendered for the audit of our consolidated financial statements, reviews of the interim condensed consolidated financial statements included in quarterly filings, services associated with equity offerings, including with respect to registration statements filed by the Company, and services that are normally provided by BDO in connection with statutory and regulatory filings or engagements, including consents, except those not required by statute or regulation. - (2) Audit-related fees consist of fees billed by BDO for assurance and related services.
+These fees include services provided in conjunction with due diligence services and employee benefit plan audits. - (3) Tax fees consist of fees billed for professional services rendered by BDO for state and federal tax compliance and advice, and tax planning. - (4) All other fees consist of fees billed by BDO for professional services other than those relating to audit fees, auditrelated fees and tax fees.